|Paintings, Drawings, and Photographs|

 On September 30/October 1, 2006, from 7 p.m. to 7 a.m., over 400,000 people came out to celebrate nuit blanche, Toronto's first "free all night contemporary art thing".
 Four paintings, Ceremony of the Full Moon, Bali, Tokyo Morning, Geisha and Riverdancer, were exhibited at 118 Cumberland Street as part of the Yorkville Zone.

-On September 27, 2006 Pink Purse Girl, a book of poetry by Susan Helwig was launched at the Gladstone Hotel.
+On September 27, 2006 Pink Purse Girl, a book of poetry by Susan L. Helwig was launched at the Gladstone Hotel.
 Toronto.
-The cover image is Gut's Soul, Tokyo a photo taken by the artist in Tokyo in 2005, reworked to highlight a pink purse and heels.
-Part of the original image can be seen in the Photoarchive for 2006.
+The cover image, Gut's Soul, Tokyo was created from a photo taken by the artist in Tokyo in 2005.

-In April, 2006 Magnolia/Resignation, Riverdancer and Arrangements were exhibited at the Women's Art Association gallery in Toronto as part of the Beecroft Fine Art Spring Show.
+In April, 2006 Magnolia/Resignation, Riverdancer and Arrangements were exhibited at the Women's Art Association gallery in Toronto in the Beecroft Fine Art Spring Show.

 In December, 2005 Beijing Blue, Shanghai Alley and Tokyo Visitor were exhibited in Florence, Italy as part of Biennale Internazionale dell'Arte Contemporanea 2005.